microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ### ExtendedActivationKind

+namespace Microsoft.Windows.AppLifecycle
+{
+    enum ExtendedActivationKind
+    {
-namespace Microsoft.Windows.AppLifecycle { enum ExtendedActivationKind { ExtensionBase = 4096 } }
+        ExtensionBase = 4096
+    }
+}

 This enum is based off the platform [ActivationKind](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Activation.ActivationKind).
 All platform ActivationKind values are cloned to this class.
 Then, we set a high-value **ExtensionBase** value which is well above the existing highest ActivationKind value (1026), to allow for new values to be added to the platform.
 Going forward, any new platform values will also be added to the new enum, plus any new values that are only defined in the new enum.
+That is, any values < ExtensionBase will exist in both the Reunion and platform implementations, but conversely any values > ExtensionBase only exist in the Reunion implementation and do not exist in the platform implementation.

 ### ActivationArguments